 - "My favorite healthy food" drawing: Ask children to draw their favorite healthy snack and talk about why they like it.

-Science and discovery activities
+What are science and discovery activities for nutrition?

 - Sprout a bean: Have children plant a bean seed in a clear cup with a wet paper towel to watch it sprout and grow.